cucapra/js-to-ts-synthesis/docs/DesignGoals.md

 # Design Goals

 This document explains the various design goals of the JS-to-TS-Synthesis Pipeline.
-Although the tool is designed to be runnable on as many projects as possible, several assumptions must be made as far as the library's consistence and test suite.
+Although the tool is designed to be runnable on as many projects as possible, several assumptions must be made as far as the library's consistency and test suite.

 ## Motivation